 The Company is subject to risks and challenges similar to other companies in a comparable stage of development.
 These risks include dependence on key individuals.
 The operations of the Company are speculative due to the high-risk nature of its business, which are the acquisition, exploration and development of mining projects.
-These risks could materially affect the Company's future operating results and could cause actual events to differ materially from those described herein and in forward-looking statements and forward-looking information relating to the Company's profile at www.sedar.com.
+These risks could materially affect the Company's future operating results and could cause actual events to differ materially from those described herein and in forward-looking statements and forward-looking information relating to the Company.
+The risks of the Company are also described in the Company's AIF, which can be found under the Company's profile at www.sedar.com.